Skip to Content

 • If references are needed, use professors who know you.
 Ask them early and provide them with a stamped, addressed envelope to make the task easy.

-• Once admitted, send in your deposit and complete specific scholarship applications.
-Apply for housing, if needed.
+Once admitted, send in your deposit and complete specific scholarship applications

-• Talk with advisors and academic professionals at your transfer institution.
 Call ahead for an appointment.
-Find out if orientation is required and stay up-to-date on changes to program requirements.
+Find out if orientation is required and stay up to date on changes to program requirements.

-• If you are earning an Associate Degree, apply for your Associate Degree and Graduation.
+If you are earning an associate degree, apply for your degree and for graduation

-• Send official transcripts at the end of your last semester to your transfer institution.
-Make sure you do not have any financial/administrative holds that might prohibit your transcript from being sent.
+Make sure you do not have any financial or administrative holds that might prohibit your transcript from being sent.